xiaoachen98/Open-LLaVA-NeXT/README.md

-# Open-LLaVA-Next
+# Open-LLaVA-NeXT
-A repoduction of LLaVA-Next series for facilating the large multi-modal model community
+A repoduction of LLaVA-NeXT series for facilating the large multi-modal model community